Quantum randomness certification with untrusted measurements and few probe states: Experiment

 In summary, we have demonstrated a protocol for semi-device-independent randomness certification that is simple to implement yet highly robust and secure.
 The entropy can be bounded online (interleaving generation and additional probe rounds), allowing continuous self-testing operation.
-It would be interesting to extend the security proof to probe states correlated with Eve (mixed states).
-Finally, it would be interesting to investigate if our general scheme can be applied to existing device-dependent QRNG protocols to help strengthen security, or extended to key distribution.
+In future work, it would be interesting to allow for probe states correlated with Eve (mixed states) and to explore potential extensions to quantum key distribution or other protocols.

+Note that an experiment demonstrating a very similar protocol was developed in parallel by Wang et al.\ in the group of Charles Lim at the National University of Singapore, appearing online a few months before the first version of the present manuscript \cite{Wang2023}.
+In that work, a slightly different configuration of coherent states was used (varying both phase and amplitude).
+Approximately 0.005 of entropy per round could be certified, significantly lower than in the present work, but full randomness extraction was implemented via Toeplitz hashing.

 \onecolumngrid

 \counterwithin{figure}{section}